A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): System model

-\textbf{Atomic broadcast.} Informally, we can define atomic broadcast as a communication primitive that ensures all messages are delivered\footnote{We distinguish between receiving and delivering a message~\cite{Birman:1991:LCA:128738.128742}.
-Servers can delay the delivery of received messages.} in the same order by all non-faulty servers. \ifdefined\TECHREP To formally define it, let $m$ be a message (uniquely identified); let \tobroadcast{m} and \todeliver{m} be communication primitives for broadcasting and delivering messages atomically; and let \sender{m} be the server that A-broadcasts~$m$.
+\textbf{Atomic broadcast.} Atomic broadcast is a communication primitive that ensures all messages are delivered in the same order by all non-faulty servers.
+We distinguish between receiving and delivering a message~\cite{Birman:1991:LCA:128738.128742}, i.e., servers can delay the delivery of received messages. \ifdefined\TECHREP To formally define atomic broadcast, let $m$ be a message (uniquely identified); let \tobroadcast{m} and \todeliver{m} be communication primitives for broadcasting and delivering messages atomically; and let \sender{m} be the server that A-broadcasts~$m$.
 Then, any \emph{non-uniform} atomic broadcast algorithm must satisfy four properties~\cite{Chandra:1996:UFD:226643.226647,Hadzilacos:1994:MAF:866693,Defago:2004:TOB:1041680.1041682}: \begin{itemize} \item (Validity) If a non-faulty server A-broadcasts $m$, then it eventually A-delivers~$m$. \item (Agreement) If a non-faulty server A-delivers $m$, then all non-faulty servers eventually A-deliver~$m$. \item (Integrity) For any message $m$, every non-faulty server A-delivers $m$ at most once, and only if $m$ was previously A-broadcast by \sender{m}. \item (Total order) If two non-faulty servers $p_i$ and $p_j$ A-deliver messages $m_1$ and $m_2$, then $p_i$ A-delivers $m_1$ before $m_2$, if and only if $p_j$ A-delivers $m_1$ before~$m_2$. \end{itemize} Integrity and total order are safety properties---they must hold at any point during execution.
-Validity and agreement are liveness property---they must eventually hold (to ensure progress). \fi \ifdefined\PAPER Formally, any non-uniform atomic broadcast algorithm must satisfy four properties: validity, agreement, integrity, and total order~\cite{Chandra:1996:UFD:226643.226647,Defago:2004:TOB:1041680.1041682}.
+Validity and agreement are liveness property---they must eventually hold (to ensure progress). \fi \ifdefined\PAPER Any non-uniform atomic broadcast algorithm must satisfy four properties: validity, agreement, integrity, and total order~\cite{Chandra:1996:UFD:226643.226647,Defago:2004:TOB:1041680.1041682}.
 Integrity and total order are safety properties; validity and agreement are liveness property.
 We use \tobroadcast{m} and \todeliver{m} to denote the communication primitives for broadcasting and delivering messages atomically. \fi If only validity, agreement and integrity hold, the broadcast is \emph{reliable}; we use \rbroadcast{m} and \rdeliver{m} to denote the communication primitives of reliable broadcast.
 Also, we assume a message can be A-broadcast multiple times; yet, it can be A-delivered only once.